grafana/opentelemetry-collector-components/README.md

+# Deprecation notice

+This repository is now archived.
+The distributions we had here are now [available at a new home](https://github.com/jpkrohling/otelcol-distributions).

 # OpenTelemetry Collector components by Grafana Labs

 This repository will contain a set of components created by Grafana Labs and not available upstream ([open-telemetry/opentelemetry-collector](https://github.com/open-telemetry/opentelemetry-collector) or [open-telemetry/opentelemetry-collector-contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib/)), typically because the components are experimental.